 Government Clarifies that Interest Expense is Tax Deductible

 It is important to understand that whenever you borrow to invest outside of RRSPs, the interest expense is tax deductible.
-In a recent interpretation bulletin, the government has clarified that when an investor borrows to invest in mutual funds, the interest expense is generally tax deductible.
+In a recent interpretation bulletin, the government has clarified that when an investor borrows to invest in segregated funds, the interest expense is generally tax deductible.

 The challenge is that leveraging is a strategy that magnifies both gains and losses.
 It is a tool that can help or hurt investors, depending on how it is used.
 When both are understood and implemented properly, leveraging is one of the most powerful wealth-creation strategies that exist.